Slip and Fall at a Rental Property: Who’s Liable?

 • The injury resulted in measurable damages such as medical expenses, lost income, or pain and suffering

 Evidence plays a critical role in these cases.
 Photos of the hazard, medical records, maintenance requests, incident reports, and witness statements can all strengthen a claim.
+Knowing how security cameras can document a hazardous condition before you act can make the difference in disputed cases.

 Legal Options and Compensation